 The Texas garter snake is carnivorous and eats a variety of prey items including earthworms, slugs, snails, frogs, lizards, and small fish.
 They may also feed on small mammals such as mice or shrews if the opportunity arises.
 They hunt by using their sense of smell to locate prey items then using their sharp teeth to capture them.

-See also What is Triggerfish Animal
+See also What is Tentacled Snake Animal

 Behavior of Texas Garter Snake